RichardMidnight/sd/README.md

  - Creates a compressed image-file that will resize to fill the new card it is put on (thanks to PiShrink).

- - Supports .img .zip and .xz file formats.
+ - Supports .img .zip .xz and .gz file formats.

  - Supports all USB storage.